Valerius of Saragossa

 Saint Valerius of Saragossa (San Valero; Sant Valero) (d.
 315 AD) is the patron saint of Saragossa.
 He was bishop of this city from 290 until his death.
 He assisted at the Council of Elvira.
 His feast day is January 29.

 History

-Saint Valerius (4th century) was bishop of Caesaraugusta (Saragossa), participated in the council of Elbira (Granada), around the year 306, had Saint Vicente Mártir as deacon Vincent of Saragossa first [martyr] of Spain.
+Saint Valerius (4th century) was born in Caesaraugusta (Saragossa) and became bishop of the city.
+He participated in the council of Elbira (Granada), possibly around the year 306, and ordained Vincent of Saragossa as a deacon, commissioned to preach in the diocese.
+Since Valerius had a speech impediment, Vincent became his spokesman.
+Valerius has been described as somewhat timid and retiring.
 Both Valerius and Vincent suffered imprisonment under Diocletian.

-Valerius was held captive in Valencia during Diocletian's persecution, apparently he saved his life and perhaps he was banished to an undetermined area of the Aragonese Pyrenees.
-Valerius was exiled for a time to a place called Enet, near Barbastro.
+Valerius was held captive in Valencia during Diocletian's persecution and banished for a time. to a place called Enetum, near Barbastro.
+He died about 315.